This website uses cookies to ensure you get the best experience on our website. Learn more

 Birdwatching

-Kanana offers motorboat access to an enormous nearby heronry.
-From mid-July onwards, many migratory water birds come to nest, including yellow-billed, open-billed and marabou storks, reed cormorants, pink-backed pelicans, grey herons and sacred ibis.
+Kanana offers motorboat access to an enormous heronry where, from mid-July onwards, many migratory waterbirds come to nest.
+With yellow-billed, open-billed and marabou storks, reed cormorants, pink-backed pelicans, grey herons and sacred ibis, it’s a superb opportunity for birdwatchers in Botswana.

 Walking safaris

-Guests at Kanana Camp can do bush walks with an experienced, armed guide.
-These are usually slow walks, often following old hippo paths through the bush.
-The guide will explain tracks and signs with a view to giving visitors a deeper understanding of the environment.
+For a walking safari in Botswana, Kanana offers bush walks with an experienced, armed guide who will explain tracks and signs.
+Often following old hippo paths, these are usually slow walks, with a view to giving visitors a deeper understanding of the environment.

 Children